-Biological arguments for racism may have been common before 1859, but they increased by orders of magnitude following the acceptance of evolutionary theory.13
+Biological arguments for racism may have been common before 1859, but they increased by orders of magnitude following the acceptance of evolutionary theory.16

 Darwin’s garden — a pervasive and powerful root of racism — continues to spread throughout our culture and our world.
 It’s not just part of our past; it continues throughout this generation.
 In some places there has been progress.
-In certain fields of our society racism is being rejected, and men and women are coming together as brothers and sisters.
+In certain segments of our society, racism is being rejected, and men and women are coming together as brothers and sisters.

 In other parts of the world, racial and ethnic hatred continue to be unleashed in astronomical proportions.
 The evening news is a tale of man hating men because of the shade of color of their skin or the shape of their face.